WagnerLisaK/kickstarter-analysis/Mod1_Challenge_README.md

 # Kickstarting with Excel

 ## Overview of Project and Purpose
+This project revolves around different types of productions and the related fundraising efforts.

 Louise wants to produce a play.
-She has lots of historical data she wants analyzed in order for her to make an educated dicision on what she should do about fundraising for her play and determine a reasonable budget.
+She has historical data she needs analyzed.
+The data includes productions of different types, from around the world, and spread over a period of years, 2009 - 2017.
+The data includes, but is not limited to: Name of Production, Type of Production, Fundraising Goal, Total Donations, Total Number of Backers, and the time frame for which the fundraising occurred.

+Louise want to know the outcomes of the fundraising campaigns based on the campaign launch date and also on fundraising goals.
+This information will help her make an educated decision on how to manage her fundraising and if her budget is reasonable.

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date